 This project is part of a collaboration with Audubon Vermont, Palisades Interstate Park Commission, Audubon New York, and Dr. Amber Roth.
 Through this collaboration geolocators were deployed on male Golden-winged Warblers in Michigan, New York, and Vermont, in addition to Wisconsin, in 2016.
 Data from all four states will help us understand the breeding-range-wide Golden-winged Warbler migratory journey.
 This work is very exciting and will improve and increase the conservation of this imperiled songbird throughout it's range.
 Watch the lab notes section for information on these parallel studies as geolocator data is recovered this summer.

-Thank you to all the organizations and individuals who supported this research in 2016:
+Thank you to all the organizations and individuals who have supported this research:

 U.S. Fish and Wildlife Service

 Wisconsin Department of Natural Resources

 Natural Resource Foundation of Wisconsin

 Ozaukee Washington Land Trust

 Wisconsin Audubon Council, Inc. and associated Audubon chapters from across the state (Aldo Leopold, Chappee Rapids, Chequamegon, Winnebago, Northeast Wisconsin, Green-Rock, Hunt Hill)